Skip to content

 Language R 4.5

-Fixed effects fixest::feols() with lean estimation
+Reduced-form FE fixest::feols() with lean estimation

-Data handling data.table + arrow (parquet cache)
+Data handling DuckDB / data.table / arrow (parquet cache)

 Figures ggplot2 with cairo_pdf, grayscale theme